lanejr/carabAoS/doc/how_to_classify.md

 Archetype(faction=Faction(name='Maggotkin of Nurgle'), name='Flies')
 >>>
 ```
-which is also correctly classified by our knowledge bank and parameters.
+which is also correctly classified.

-As an exercise, it is relatively straightforward to look at the flattened lists compared to the knowledge bank prototypes and reason through how each classification would be done.

 ### Classify a New Army List